Omega Phi Beta: History

+Its founders wanted to create an outlet for all women with an emphasis on sisterhood, diversity, leadership, service, and academic excellence.
+The sorority is Latina-oriented, not Latina-based.

 The sorority initially expanded on the East Coast but has since formed chapters at colleges and universities in the Midwest, California, and Southeast.
-It is a member organization of National Association of Latino Fraternal Organizations (NALFO).
+It was a founding member organization of the National Association of Latino Fraternal Organizations (NALFO).

 Symbols

+Omega Phi Beta's ideals or pillars are sisterhood, diversity, leadership, service, and academic excellence.
+The sorority's motto is Sirviendo y Educando a Través de Nuestra Diversidad.

 Omega Phi Beta's colors are black, forest green, and radiant gold.
-Its flower is the sunflower and its mascot is the hummingbird.
-Its motto is Sirviendo y Educando a Través de Nuestra Diversidad or "Serving and Educating Through Our Diversity".
-Its publication is El Girasol.
+Its flower is the sunflower.
+Its mascot is the hummingbird.
+The sorority's nicknames are Betas, Radiant Sisters, and OPB.

 Activities

 Omega Phi Beta was the first Latina sorority to participate in and win Step Correct, a traditionally National Pan-Hellenic Council competition.
 In 2007, MTV's True Life featured the journey of the Soul Steppin' Divas National Step Team compete in the episode "I'm Stepping".
 In 2014, the Art of Stepping team was inducted to the Art of Step/Stroll Hall of Fame.

 Philanthropy

 Omega Phi Beta's national philanthropy, Raising Awareness of Violence Against Women, includes all forms of violence affecting women, including domestic violence, sexual assault, sexual harassment, sexual mutilation, stalking and human trafficking.

-In June 2005, the sorority established a partnership with Amnesty International.
-It has also helped to raise over ten thousand dollars towards AIDS research and domestic violence awareness initiatives.
-It has created youth mentoring groups such as S.O.U.L.
-(Steppin’ Off to Unite Latinas) and the Madrinas Program and various scholarships such as the Reach For the Gold book scholarship.
+It has also helped to raise over ten thousand dollars towards AIDS research.